nikogura/nikogura.com/README.md

 * [Managed Secrets](https://github.com/nikogura/managed-secrets) A YAML interface on Hashicorp Vault.

+## Web3 & Cryptocurrency

+* [Web3 Is Just Infrastructure With a Hoodie](Web3ForInfraEngineers.md) Everything in Web3 is something you already know, rebranded.
+A guide for infrastructure and cryptography engineers mapping blockchain concepts to their traditional equivalents --- and why wallet signing is just SSH auth v2.

 ## Reference & Legacy

 Older pieces that are still useful in the right context.